astronomer/docs/learn/debugging-dags.md

 - Check the documentation of the external tool you are connecting to and see if it offers guidance on how to authenticate.
 - View the source code of the hook that is being used by your operator.

 You can also test connections from within your IDE by using the `dag.test()` method.
-See [Debug interactively with dag.test()](testing-airflow.md#use-variables-and-connections-in-dagtest) and [How to test and debug your Airflow connections](https://www.astronomer.io/events/webinars/how-to-test-and-debug-your-airflow-connections/).
+See [Debug interactively with dag.test()](testing-airflow.md#use-variables-and-connections-in-dagtest) and [How to test and debug your Apache Airflow® connections](https://www.astronomer.io/events/webinars/how-to-test-and-debug-your-airflow-connections/).

 ## I need more help